 Alcohol and Relationships

 As your child gets older, the likelihood of them drinking and dating will increase, and college is an especially common time for them to experiment with these new aspects of their life.
 Talk to your child about safe sex and drinking.
 If this is uncomfortable for you, just remember that these are potentially life-saving practices to keep in mind.
 You can also communicate to your child’s care team that they need this information.
-More information on these topics can be found in College Diabetes Network’s Off to College Parent Guide, which is available online here or as a booklet you can request at our clinic.
+More information on these topics can be found in The Diabetes Link’s Off to College Caregiver Guide, which is available online here.

 Check out Beyond Type 1 for various real-world examples of dating with T1D you may find helpful to share with your teen.

 While they will always be your baby, the time has come that your child is grown and will soon transition to an adult endocrinologist for care.
 While there is no set time for this change, it typically occurs when your child is between 18-21 years old.
 We recognize that adding another transition on at the time your child goes to college can be too much for most teens, and we are glad to see you through this transition and continue to support your management efforts.

 One thing you may want to consider - there are many more adult endocrinologists than pediatric endocrinologists and it may make care more convenient for you to transition to a local provider if distance is a barrier to follow up with our team.
 You can reach out to us with any concerns about transitioning care or read more about our Clinical Programs here.

 Your child remains eligible for secondary (or tertiary) insurance coverage through Children’s Special Healthcare Services (CSHCS) through the state of MI until age 21.
 In short, this picks up the out-of-pocket costs related to all diabetes care, medications and supplies (with some exceptions).